Nanikworkforce/TET-Bloom/public/templates/user-import-README.txt

 IMPORTANT GUIDELINES:
 -------------------
 - The email must be properly formatted and unique in the system
-- The role field must contain exactly "Teacher", "School Leader", or "Super" (case-sensitive)
+- The role field must contain exactly "Teacher", "Administrator", or "Super" (case-sensitive)
 - For teachers, subject and grade fields should be completed
 - Maximum 500 records per import
 - The first row of the CSV file must contain the column headers